 Health, Safety and Environmental Issues

-The health and safety issues of this subsystem are mainly based on the using of chemical materials of Ethylene glycol diacetate and glycerol.
+The health and safety issues of this subsystem are mainly focused on the use of chemical materials of Ethylene glycol diacetate and glycerol.
 The material safety data sheet mentions that the Ethylene glycol diacetate is a combustible liquid and it may cause harm to the skin and eyes, and respiratory irritation.
 [2] Also in another safety data sheet from Carolina biological supply company, the material of glycerol may cause the same irritation as the Ethylene glycol diacetate.[3]

 In order to achieve a high level of health and safety, it is highly recommended to keep all the chemical materials away from heat and sunlight.
-Another recommendation is to wear glove, cargo, and breathing mask while preparing the powder and liquid binding agent.
+Another recommendation is to wear latex gloves and breathing mask while preparing the powder and liquid binding agent.
 Furthermore, the chemical material of Ethylene glycol diacetate can be harmful to the aquatic life.
-In order to protect the environment, chemical liquids must not be disposed into the public water channel.
+In order to protect the environment, chemical liquids must not be disposed into the public water drains.

-Not only Ethylene glycol diacetate and glycerol, but also plaster of paris is dangerous to use.
+Not only are Ethylene glycol diacetate and glycerol toxic, but plaster of paris is as well.
 When the plaster of paris mixes with water liquid, it will generate heat.
 When the temperature becomes too high, the mixture can burn.
-In order to protect the eyes and skin, safety glasses and gloves are necessary to use in the laboratory.
-If the mixture splash comes into the contact with eyes, a plenty of water should be used to rinse eyes for at least fifteen to twenty minutes.
+In order to protect the eyes and skin, safety glasses and gloves are necessary while handling in the laboratory.
+If the mixture splash comes into the contact with eyes, plenty water should be used to rinse eyes for at least fifteen to twenty minutes.
 If the situation is serious, the affected person must see a doctor immediately.
 Furthermore, the plaster of paris is easy to disperse into the air, because it is extremely fine and light.
 Therefore, dust mask should be used to prevent breathing the dust in the air which irritant may cause breathing difficulties.[4]

 Costs